n00b69/woa-polaris/guide/brainrot/1-partition-br.md

 ### Opening CMD as an sigma administrator
 > Download the goffy ahh **platform-tools** and extract the folder somewhere, then open CMD as an **administrator**.
 >
-> It is recommended to keep this window open and use it throughout the entire guide.
+> Ngl keep this window open and use it throughout the entire guide bro.
 >
 > Replace `path\to\platform-tools` with the actual path to the goffy ahh platform-tools folder, for example **C:\platform-tools**.
 ```cmd